Ohme Home Pro review

 If the Ohme can reach your car's target battery percentage on the cheapest electricity prices alone, then it will do so.
 If it can't, then it will still make sure your car is charged to the desired level.

-Sure, some of this can be achieved with a start and stop schedule (though Octopus Agile would be out of reach for sure), but Ohme's app takes away the hassle because it does the thinking for you.
+Sure, some of this can be achieved with a start and stop schedule, but Ohme's app takes away the hassle because it does the thinking for you.

 The only downside with Ohme's approach is that it necessitates an API connection with your vehicle to enable all this super smart stuff.
 Without this the Ohme can still charge your EV but it's not quite as seamless as vehicles with the API integration.